chesorwell/business/GIVEN.md

 - **CASH RUNWAY: 1.5 years**
   I've accumulated $110k cash runway (≈1.5 years to survive without income) and quit my job as a Senior Software Engineer.
 I have to use these money for both - living and business in a way that I won't need to return back to work for someone else, because in that case I would be loosing the most valuable asset I have - my time, which is my life.
 I live in New York, but to extend the runways I am going to live in other cities until I can afford the NYC costs.
 So I have to think how to spend money and where to live not to save money, but to make profit that will allow me to survive (and eventually thrive) in my business in the "Right Way" described above.
 - **NO NETWORK**
-  I don't have any network to leverage for my business.
-I am originally from Russia and I have connections there, so I could potentially leverage the cheaper labor market and outsource some of the work there.
-I don't have a co-founder and I personally believe that to invite a co-founder (like any other employee, but even more important) must have a clear reason, clear separation of responsibilities.
-But most importantly I don't believe in the power of Network (result), but I do believe in the power of Networking (process).
-Meaning it's not your network that matters, but how fast and efficiency you get build the right network.
-And to be honest I'm pretty good at it.
+  I don't want to chose a business based on my existing network, because I don't want to be biased by it and I'm pretty good at learning new domains fast and developing new networks when needed.

 - **B2B ONLY**
   I consider B2B only simply because chances here are higher than for B2C.